Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/docs/AUTH.md

 To test the application, you need at least one user.
 You can use your own account or create new one.

-To create a new user, follow [Add or delete users using Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory).
+To create a new user, follow [Add or delete users using Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/add-users).

 ### Groups